 While all the extra sweet treats during the holidays can be tempting, try setting a cap or general rule for your little ones.
 For example, only two treats after your meal or one while you are at the party.
 Sugary foods, juices, and candy are fine in moderation, but they can weaken and erode the enamel on your teeth which can cause a cavity or cavities depending on how much you consume.

 You should make sure that if your child does eat these foods that you have them rinse their mouth out and brush their teeth afterward to remove the sugar and harmful bacteria off of their teeth.
 This will help prevent tooth decay and cavities.

 This rule applies to sweetened liquids and medicines as well due to the sugars in both the drinks and medicine that they are taking.
-While children are growing, their mouth and teeth are getting strong and trying to grow as well.
+While children are growing, their mouths and teeth are getting strong and trying to grow as well.
 So, helping your child brush their teeth and avoid cavities is key.
 It is important that as your child’s permanent teeth grow, you are helping your child keep those teeth the healthiest they can be so they don’t run into any complications with their dental health as an adult.

 Visit Us Today